 On the other hand, he was also very much at ease on a more intimate film like “Blonde Venus” .

 Definitely.
 Defintely great results.
 But he had a reputation of being difficult to work with, and I think that he was difficult to work with.
 It wasn’t a lot of fun to work with him, but it must have been very rewarding.
-For “The Devil Is a Woman” the crew gave him a piece of carved ivory as a thank you, with everybody’s name on it.
+For “The Devil Is a Woman,” the crew gave him a piece of carved ivory as a thank you, with everybody’s name on it.
 There’s no doubt that he was a highly respected film director.
 And he did his films rather fast.
-“The Scarlet Empress” had a five-week shooting schedule, and he didn’t do too many shots, only like one hundred and fifty or two hundred, which isn’t very much compared to modern films which have thousands of shots.
+“The Scarlet Empress” had a five-week shooting schedule, and he didn’t do too many shots, only like one hundred and fifty or two hundred.
+That isn’t very much compared to modern films, which have thousands of shots.